hashicorp/vault-client-go/README.md

 decorating individual requests.
 In case both client-level and request-level modifiers are present, the following rules will apply:

-- For scalar values (such as `vault.WithToken` example below), request-level decorators will take precedence over the client-level settings.
+- For scalar values (such as `vault.WithToken` example below), the request-level decorators will take precedence over the client-level settings.
-- For slices (e.g. `vault.WithResponseCallbacks`), request-level decorators will
+- For slices (e.g. `vault.WithResponseCallbacks`), the request-level decorators
-  be appended to the client-level settings for the given request.
+  will be appended to the client-level settings for the given request.
 - For maps (e.g. `vault.WithCustomHeaders`), the request-level decorators will
-  be merged into the client-level ones using `maps.Copy` semantics (appended, overwriting the existing keys) for the given request.
+  be merged into the client-level settings using `maps.Copy` semantics (appended, overwriting the existing keys) for the given request.

 ```go
 // all subsequent requests will use the given token & namespace